 Knee osteoarthritis is a degenerative joint disease characterized by the breakdown of cartilage in the knee, leading to pain, stiffness, swelling, and reduced mobility.
 It's the most common form of arthritis affecting millions of people worldwide.
 Learn more from the Centers for Disease Control and Prevention or explore our comprehensive patient guide.

-• Week 1-2: Initial consultation & diagnostic imaging
+• Week 1-2: Initial inquiry & diagnostic imaging

 • Week 3: Stem cell therapy procedure